iamdcj/javascripts/objects/prototypes/inheritance/README.md

 # Inheritance

 ### What is it?
-Inheritance in programming a mechanism which allows one thing to successfully reference/utilise properties/methods from another thing.
+Inheritance in programming a mechanism which allows one thing to successfully utilise properties/methods from another thing.

 ### How it works in JS?
 JS is a prototype-based language, and inheritance is achieved via prototypes;

 > Objects have an internal `prototype` property which points an object; a prototype object.
-These prototype objects act as templates which other objects can inherit properties and methods from.
+These prototype objects act as templates which other objects can inherit properties and methods from. - [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes)

 ### How to utilisie it
-In order to utilises inheritance in JS, we first need a starting point, something which can be used multiple times - a thing which other things will inherit from; a blueprint object.
+In order to utilises inheritance in JS, we first need a starting point, something which can be used multiple times - a thing which other things will inherit from; __a blueprint object__.

 #### 'Constructor' functions
-A key component of making inheritance work in JavaScript are what are referred to as 'Constructor' functions**; functions which construct a thing(the blueprint object) - this object will then be use to form multiple instances of a particular *thing* in the program.
+A key component of making inheritance work in JavaScript are what are referred to as **'Constructor' functions**; functions which construct a thing(the blueprint object) - the constructor will then be use to form multiple instances of a particular *thing* in the program.

 The following is an example of a constructor function: